slashingweapon/as-perod/Journal of Shadows.md

 Winter 1131

-//It has taken me eleven years and some great expense to find this place.
+*It has taken me eleven years and some great expense to find this place.
 Imagine my surprise at finding one of these "rifts" so rediculously close to home and with an old house on top of it.
 Maybe luck is the wrong word for it.
 Someone in the distant past must have found it and built this as a place of secret power.
 They are gone now, but some of their good work remains.
 It makes me wonder how many more places like this exist.
-Are they everywhere, and just require the knowledge to find them?//
+Are they everywhere, and just require the knowledge to find them?*

 ----

-// After a closer look I realize I will have to restore the building before it is habitable.
+* After a closer look I realize I will have to restore the building before it is habitable.
 The secret door is still well-concealed and works smoothly, no doubt built by someone who knew the dwarvish craft.
 The foundation and outer walls of the house are likewise standing strong, but everything else must be rebuilt.
 I will tell my father that it is to be a hunting lodge, and I'll even bring guests here.
-Nobody will be the wiser about the true purpose of the place.//
+Nobody will be the wiser about the true purpose of the place.*

 ----

-//I watched the blackness spread tonight, a hole in space.
+*I watched the blackness spread tonight, a hole in space.
 I dared not go in or speak to whatever lay beyond because I am unprepared.
 I admit I was afraid, and ran from the summoning room.
 I'm going to need to be careful.
 I need some arcane help.
 I doubt that I can prevail on my cousin to lend me his arcanist ...
-I'll have to find my own.//
+I'll have to find my own.*

 ----
 Autumn 1131

-//Construction has finally begun.
+*Construction has finally begun.
 It will at least be decent shelter when it is finished, maybe a little more.
 I have things and workers delivered from Thrace so few poeple around here knows where the cabin is.
-My biggest problem is getting some magical help.//
+My biggest problem is getting some magical help.*

 ----

-//Jererack's new apprentice was easy to lure here and hold captive.
+*Jererack's new apprentice was easy to lure here and hold captive.
 Young women are so easy.
 She will repair the magic circle for me, and assist with the other preparations.
 She tells me there are already powerful enchantments in place, but the glyphs and wards must be renewed and the circle has to be repaired and refined.
 She briefly refused to help, but she isn't very resistant to pain.
-I have appointed Fashrin to keep watch over her.//
+I have appointed Fashrin to keep watch over her.*

-//Fashrin was a lucky find.
-He is willing to commit violence but doesn't wallow in it.//
+*Fashrin was a lucky find.
+He is willing to commit violence but doesn't wallow in it.*

 ----

-//We watched the rift open together tonight, and the minor fixes made so far have had an effect.
+*We watched the rift open together tonight, and the minor fixes made so far have had an effect.
 A magical barrier appeared at the appointed hour and the glyphs lit up and consumed much of the material.
-The warding paste I had to buy from Newholy were expensive, but it looks to be worth it.//
+The warding paste I had to buy from Newholy were expensive, but it looks to be worth it.*

 ----

 Winter 1132

-//I am astonished.
+*I am astonished.
 The rift works exactly as described by Janicus, appearing during the three hours of midnight on the new moon.
 I journeyed into the realm of shadow, and when the appointed hours had passed I was thrust back into my own world.
 Few have done what I have accomplished.
-Certainly, nobody outside the Academy.//
+Certainly, nobody outside the Academy.*

-//In this shadow realm there are people who look and act like us, but according to Janicus they have much more power.
+*In this shadow realm there are people who look and act like us, but according to Janicus they have much more power.
 There is a town very near the rift, hidden by a house just like the one in my world.
 Maybe I can find an arcanist in the shadow town who will give me the help I need.
-I think the next step is far beyond a mere apprentice's ability.//
+I think the next step is far beyond a mere apprentice's ability.*

 ----

-//The arcanists of this shadow realm are definitely powerful, yet are as ignorant of my world as I am of theirs.
+*The arcanists of this shadow realm are definitely powerful, yet are as ignorant of my world as I am of theirs.
 I obviously stand out, and much in this place is vaguely familiar in an unsettling way.
 But I have bartered with a shadow wizard to make bell of summoning for me.
 That it only needed to work one day out of the month reduced the cost considerably, so he says.
 But it still cost me dearly.
-It will of course only work in those hours when the veil is weakest, but that is often enough.//
+It will of course only work in those hours when the veil is weakest, but that is often enough.*

-//Apprentice Carla is getting harder to manage.
+*Apprentice Carla is getting harder to manage.
 I am giving Fashrin free reign to control her more forcefully provided she remain capable of performing her duties.
-Soon I will no longer need her.//
+Soon I will no longer need her.*

 ----

 Spring 1132

-//The summoning has worked perfectly.
+*The summoning has worked perfectly.
 The demon took an alluring form and tempted me, then threatened me, then tried to bribe me with money I doubt she indeed has.
 What I want from her is knowledge.
 I sent her away.
-I will have to consider how to proceed.//
+I will have to consider how to proceed.*

 ----